A must-have in your “Houston we have a problem” bird’s first aid kit. For all sized birds

 1) Sitting on or laying on pet birds is one of the biggest reasons for pet bird deaths

 2) If your bird gets adhesive on its wings which can come from an errant glue flytrap, or an un-guarded craft project – you get the idea, stabilize the bird with a towel – you practiced toweling right?
 Ok, here’s the step by step and then after the bird is toweled expose the body part and remove the adhesive by rubbing olive oil over the adhesive area.
-Better yet, use water based personal lubricant which disolves the glue without leaving you with a oil covered bird.
+Better yet, use a water-based personal lubricant which dissolves the glue without leaving you with an oil-covered bird.

 This product is bird safe but does contain natural rubber latex which may cause allergic reactions in humans.